Welsh Gymnastics: History

 In 2014 Welsh gymnasts won a historic 10 medals at the 2014 Commonwealth Games in Glasgow.
 Becoming their most successful Commonwealth Games to date.
 Rhythmic gymnast Frankie Jones led the way with six medals (five individual, one team).

-Helen Phillips MBE stepped down as Chair in 2019 after a 18-year tenure.
+Helen Phillips MBE stepped down as chair in 2019 after an 18-year tenure.

-Chris McLarnon becomes Chair in 2024.
+Chris McLarnon becomes chair in 2024.

+At the 2026 Commonwealth Games twin sisters Abigail and Emily Roper made history by becoming the first medalist on vault since 1994 and first ever commonwealth medalist on the uneven bars respectively.
+The following day Ruby Evans became the first artistic gymnast to win a gold medal at the Commonwealth Games, after placing first on floor exercise.

 Competition

 Welsh Gymnastics organises the Welsh national team for international competition including the Commonwealth Games & Northern European Gymnastics Championships.

 It also hosts national competitions including the Welsh Gymnastics Championships annually for elite-level artistic gymnasts which is a qualifying event for the British Gymnastics Championships which subsequently acts a selection event for the British Gymnastics national team.